PawanKumar-Dev/nextwebsite/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## If your dynamic page not updating (e.g. movie page)

+Since movie page use api, it is counted as dynamic page.
+But when uploading this on vercel if don't add a line of code our page count as static page.
+Hence our api will not update data.

+export const dynamic = 'force-dynamic';
+export async function POST(request, response) {
+ ...
+}

+Check this StackOverflow for understanding: https://stackoverflow.com/questions/76356803/data-not-updating-when-deployed-nextjs13-app-on-vercel-despite-using-cache-no